orinuse/l4d2-orinuse-oriented/coop/DA - Terminals/changelog/c11m4_terminal.md

 ---- | ---------- | ----
 Onslaught | An event that summons endless Infected hordes, which constantly respawns at a fast pace.
 Boss Infected are disallowed when active. | Appears usually only on a few occasions as mid-campaign events.
 Gauntlet | Similar to Onslaught events, however are more structured.
 Infecteds will pause spawning if survivors are not progressing fast enough.
 Tanks are allowed to spawn. | Only in finales.
 A consistent tank wave appear mid-way through the Gauntlet, which when active, will pause Infected spawning.
-Holdout | Events compromising of a large Infected horde, and players are forced to defend themselves until the horde dries out. | Sometimes refer to players "holding out", rather than an "Holdout" event.
+Holdout | Events compromising of a large Infected horde, and players are forced to defend themselves until the horde dries out. | Sometimes refer to players "holding out", rather than a "Holdout" event.
 For example, players holding out at the counter amidst a natural Mob's attack.

 ## Metal Detector Event
 - Previously an Onslaught, now a Holdout.